cake-contrib/Home/Guidelines.md

 ## Supported Cake Version

-To have the best support for different versions of Cake, the addin should currently be build against Cake version 0.22.0, or, if a specific newer functionality is required, the lowest version providing the specific functionality.
+To have the best support for different versions of Cake, the addin should currently be built against Cake version 0.22.0, or, if a specific newer functionality is required, the lowest version providing the specific functionality.

 If the addin is built against newer versions it might not be compatible with previous versions of Cake.